-Well, one thing we can suspect by checking the version (
+One thing we can suspect by checking the version (

 GL_VERSION) in the parameters of the current state is that we run in a versioned OpenGL 3.x (probably for compatibility with GLESv2/3)!
-In OpenGL 3.x rendering without VAOs is not supported!
+In OpenGL 3.x rendering without VAOs is not supported.
 We can’t simply bind a 0 (null) VAO in the implementation, we need to construct and store a default VAO which will be bound when no other VAOs are bound!
 This is what is done in our current WebGL implementation but is it done correctly?
 We need to make sure that we always bind the default VAO when no other VAO is active instead of calling internally something like

-glBindVertexArray(0) for example!
+glBindVertexArray(0) for example.

-So, thanks to APITrace, we now have an idea on what to look at next.
+Thanks to APITrace, we now have an idea on what to look at next.
 Further debugging and error fixing is beyond the scope of this post, and I don’t know if my suspicion is correct yet.

 See you next time!